operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 #### Story 4

 I am as an Operator developer, would like to be able to use the Scorecard feature to test the [OLM Bundles](https://github.com/operator-framework/operator-registry/tree/v1.5.3#manifest-format) created for my project.
+This story changes Scorcard to require a bundle image name be passed as a configuration CLI flag.
+Scorecard will look for example CRs within the bundle's CSV instead of the scorecard configuration.
+Scorecard will look for CRDs within the bundle's CSV instead of the scorecard configuration as part of this story.

+#### Story 5

+I am as an Operator developer, will require the ability to include scorecard confgration file and scorecard test pod manifests into an operator bundle image.

-#### Story 5 (optional)
+#### Story 6 (optional)

 Scorecard would support the creation of a Kuttl test image.
 This custom test would execute kuttl to perform testing enabling scorecard users a means to write tests using kuttl but have the result integrated into scorecard results.